 The Yellowknife Ski Club offers a range of programs to advance skills and encourage healthy living.
-We have the following lessons for a variety of ages and abilities.
 Here’s a summary of what we offer, for more information, contact us.

 For youth ages 9-13 who have completed Jackrabbits or reached a comparable skill level in skiing.
 The program focuses on skill development, fitness, training and (for those interested) introduction to competitive skiing.
-Lessons offered on Tuesday, Thursday and Saturday each week.
-Fees are $120 for the season, or $160 including ski rental.
+Lessons offered on Monday and Thursday evenings and Saturday mornings each week.

 The sport of biathlon combines two skills: ski endurance and rifle marksmanship.
 It also teaches firearm safety along with skiing and shooting skills.
-We are currently offering biathlon for kids age 10 and older (Senior Boys and Senior Girls).
+We are currently offering biathlon for kids age 10 and older.
 As our main focus is on safety and shooting, we ask that our participants also register for either Track Attack or High Performance to build on their skiing ability and overall fitness.

 For youth ages 13 + who have completed the Jackrabbit and/or Track Attack program or have reached a comparable skill level in skiing.
 Training is varied and challenging (but also lots of fun) and the focus is on improving technique, increasing efficiency (speed), fitness and participation in ski races.
 Fees are $200 for the season.
 Some extra expenses may be incurred and the group fundraises to help offset race travel and equipment costs.